WakPd/WakGamesAutomator/README.md

 # <p align="center">Wak Games Automator</p>

-A Python project to automate your actions on games.
+A Python project to automate your actions on games, now this project is not very useful, but it is under construction, many update are coming !

 ## 🧐 Games Supported
 - Nikke : Goddess Of Victory